Introduction to Language Profiles | Yext Hitchhikers Platform

 In this section, you will learn:

-• What are multi-language experiences
+• What multi-language experiences are

-• How do multi-language profiles work
+• How multi-language profiles work in the Knowledge Graph

 language module example